To get a quick start, we have supplied a sample script that showcases all functionality described below. Please find it here.

 for addresses).

-Once a script is loaded, PowerDNS looks for several functions in the loaded script.
+Once a script is loaded, PowerDNS looks for the interception functions in the loaded script.
 All of these functions are optional.

 ipfilter